Please click the button below to send your search enquiry to us and we will be in touch with you shortly.

 Remarking of Assessments

-5.12 In cases involving the recounting or remarking of an assessment the decision can be appealed through the policy Student Concerns, Complaints and Academic Appeals (06.001).
+5.13 In cases involving the recounting or remarking of an assessment the decision can be appealed through the policy Academic Appeals (09.002).

 6.1 Any material presented by a student for assessment must be the work of the student and not submitted elsewhere unless otherwise permitted by the Programme Leader.